Geno2K/rock-paper-scissors/README.md

 # rock-paper-scissors
 The Odin Project - Rock Paper Scissors project

-Second github project for TOP, creation of a simple command line rock-paper-scissors game with a computer opponent.
-Runs 5 rounds and reports overall score.
+Second github project for TOP.
+A simple command line rock-paper-scissors game with a computer opponent.
+By default, runs 5 rounds and reports overall score to console.